Structural properties in the diffusion of the solar photovoltaic in Italy: individual people/householder vs firms: Examples of time-series

-To have a graphical intuition, let us start by showing the time series of Italy, our main case study, and also Germany and France (just here for a short comparison), in the period 2006-2020, showing us the global power of photovoltaic installation, independently of any subdivision in categories.
-Figure \ref{fig:nations} displays the three time series in linear scale and also, in the smaller window, in logarithmic scale.
-The first common element is the regime change around 2012, described above for Italy, in Section \ref{sect development Italy}.
-The second common element is the (approximate) exponential growth in each of the two periods, visible both in linear scale (but there it could be confused with a power law) and more clearly in logarithmic scale, where the graphs are almost piecewise linear.

-We insisted on Figure \ref{fig:nations} only for the similarities to stress the fact that a mathematical modeling going in the direction of a two-period exponential growth is just natural.
-The differences between the three countries are not our concern in this work, except for some remarks in Section \ref{sect Conclusions}.
+To gain a better understanding visually, let us start by looking at the time series of Italy, which is our main focus, and also Germany and France for a brief comparison.
+This will cover the period from 2006 to 2020 and show the overall power of photovoltaic installation without any specific categorization.
+Figure \ref{fig:nations} shows the three time series in both linear and logarithmic scales.
+One common observation is the change of regime around 2012, as discussed in Section \ref{sect development Italy}.
+Again, we notice that the term \textit{change of regime} must be understood as the presence of strong and innovative incentives opening the possibility of a game logic, possibility that would not have occurred without such incentives.
+The second common aspect is the approximate exponential growth in each of the two periods, which is more evident in the logarithmic scale.
+The focus on Figure \ref{fig:nations} is to emphasize the similarities, indicating that a mathematical model based on a two-period exponential growth is natural.
+The differences between the three countries are not the focus here, except for some comments in the conclusions section.

-The second relevant picture for our analysis is the decomposition, for Italy, of the total power in four categories, following~\cite{GSE} where the data are taken from: Industry, which alone is more than half of Italian power, Domestic, Services and Agriculture.
-The time series are displayed in Figure \ref{fig:sectors}.
-In the sequel, as discussed in the Introduction, we concentrate in industry and domestic.
+The second important image for our analysis is the breakdown of total power in Italy into four categories, based on data from~\cite{GSE}.
+These categories are: ``Industry" (which makes up more than half of Italian power), ``Domestic", ``Services", and ``Agriculture".
+The time-series data are shown in Figure \ref{fig:sectors}.
+In the following sections, as discussed in the Introduction, we will focus on ``Industry" and ``Domestic".